Alexander Vertinsky: Career abroad

 By November 1920, Vertinsky decided to leave Russia with the bulk of his clientele.
 He performed in Constantinople and toured Romanian Bessarabia, where he was declared a Soviet agent.
 In 1923, he performed in Poland and Germany, then moved to Paris, where he would perform before the Russian émigré clientele at Montmartre cabarets for nine years.

 In 1926, Vertinsky made one of the earliest recordings of the song "Dorogoi dlinnoyu" ("Дорогой длинною" or "Endless Road"), written by Boris Fomin (1900–1948) with words by the poet Konstantin Podrevskii, which, with English lyrics by Gene Raskin, was a major hit for Mary Hopkin in 1968 as "Those Were the Days".

 After several successful tours in the Middle East, Vertinsky followed the majority of well-to-do Russians to the United States, where he debuted before the audience which included Rachmaninoff, Chaliapin, and Marlene Dietrich.
 The Great Depression forced him to join the community of Shanghai Russians.
 It was in China that he met his wife and the oldest daughter, Marianna, was born.

 Final years

-In 1943 the Soviet government allowed Vertinsky to return to Russia.
+In 1943, the Soviet government allowed Vertinsky to return to Russia.
 Despite lack of media coverage, he performed about two thousand concerts in the USSR, touring from Sakhalin to Kaliningrad.
 To feed his family, he also appeared in Soviet films, often playing pre-revolutionary aristocrats, as in the screen version of Chekhov's "Anna on the Neck" (1955).
 His role of an anti-Communist cardinal in "The Doomed Conspiracy" even won him the Stalin Prize for 1951.

 The artist died on 21 May 1957 of heart failure at the Hotel Astoria in Leningrad after giving his last performance.
 He was buried at the Novodevichy Cemetery in Moscow.
-Vertinsky is still influential in Russian musical culture, and has been covered by the likes of Vladimir Vysotsky and Boris Grebenshchikov.
-There is even an album of electronic lounge covers, by the Cosmos Sound Club.